Wongan Hills, Western Australia: History

 The area was settled by the 1900s, and in 1911 the town was gazetted and named after the range.
 "Wongan" is derived from the Indigenous Australian name "wangan-katta", "wanka" and "woongan".
 "Katta" is known to mean "hill", but the meaning of "wongan" is uncertain.
 It may be related to "kwongan", an indigenous word for sandplain, or "whispering", in which case "wongan katta" would mean "whispering hills" (katta is a word for hill).

 In the early 1900s, poet Lilian Wooster Greaves lived with her family at Wongan Hills.
 Her book of poetry includes a number of prose and poetry items relating to living there at the time of World War I.

+Wongan Hills became the terminus of the railway line from Goomalling, which opened in 1911.
+The line was extended from the town to Mullewa railway line in 1915.

 In 1925, an agricultural research station was established about 5 km north of the town, which assisted in the diversification of and improvements in farm practices through the state.

 The area is a prosperous agricultural region with activities focused on sheep, grain and pig-farming.

 Construction of a grain silo commenced in 1933 as part of the bulk handling scheme that had been introduced by the government and managed by Cooperative Bulk Handling.

 As part of Easter celebrations in 2009, a 1.8 by 1.1 km cross was laid out in a bare paddock using 460 half-tonne hay bales with the aid of GPS receivers.
 The cross was set alight on Good Friday night and was the end of a pilgrimage conducted on Easter Saturday.